 Cory is a certified dog walker and graduate of the dog*tec Dog Walking Academy, the most well-respected training program available for dog walkers.
 She is also Pet First Aid Certified by Walks ‘N’ Wags.

-Cory lives in Guelph, Ontario and her animal family includes two mini aussies, a mini pig, two horses, a large pony and two amazon parrots.
+Cory lives in Guelph, Ontario and her animal family includes two Mini Aussies, a Mini Pig, two horses, a large pony, two Amazon Parrots, a Cockatoo and an Oscar fish.